Dynamical and Quenched Random Matrices and Homolumo Gap: Introduction

+In the previous works \cite{hl1,hl2} we have introduced and analyzed such a model.
+Schematically, the model is defined by matrix Hamiltonian $H=H_B+gH_{FB}$, where $H_B$ is Hamiltonian of bosonic subsystem, while $H_{FB}$ represent the interaction Hamiltonian with constant $g$ controlling the coupling strength. {We have been able to find the approximate ground state giving rise to the homolumo gap in the limit of strong interaction between fermions and bosonic matrix.
+This limit is characterized by the size of the homolumo gap being much larger then the scale of spread of the distribution of the filled/empty levels.
+In particular, the approximate ground state in the strong coupling limit was obtained by discarding the part of Hamiltonian which describes transition between filled and empty levels and scales as $1/g^2$ \cite{hl2}.}

-An obvious simplified system to think about is a molecule in which positions of the nuclei and the collective charge distribution of the electrons produce a Hamiltonian for a single electron.
-We assume that these complicated molecule interactions can be described by a matrix.
-We consider the matrix elements as dynamical variables due to their dependence on the positions of the nuclei and other dynamical degrees of freedom.
-Furthermore, we assume that there exists some suitable stable ground state of the molecule, such that the dynamics of the matrix elements can basically be described by a harmonic approximation.
-Finally, we subject the parameters determining the ground state to some distribution law.
-This last assumption could be justified in several ways.
-For example one can simply assume that there is some fundamental randomness in the system or one can argue that in this way one can describe some external influence.
+{In the present work we modify the model by subjecting the parameters determining the ground state to some distribution law.
+Thus we introduce one more parameter in the model which allows us to effectively freeze the dynamics of bosonic degrees of freedom and to obtain homolumo gap even in the case when displacement of levels is comparable with the scale of the distribution.} From the physical perspective, subjecting the parameters of the ground state to a distribution law could be justified in several ways.
+For example one could simply assume that there is some fundamental randomness in the system or one could in that way describe some external influence.
 Moreover, the system which we consider might be so complicated that we do not want to or cannot treat it in detail.
-We rather make a statistical ansatz for the hard to compute properties of the system in order to obtain a good treatment of certain general features of the system.
-Since in any case the Hamiltonian for a single fermion is writable as a matrix it is natural to consider this matrix having a random distribution, but we must nevertheless consider it dynamical, so that it can be acted upon and pushed by forces from the fermions.
+We rather make statistical ansatz for the hard to compute properties of the system in order to obtain trustworthy treatment of certain general features of the system.
+Since the Hamiltonian for a single fermion can be represented as a matrix it is natural to consider this matrix having a random distribution, but we must nevertheless consider it dynamical, so that it can be acted upon and pushed by forces from the fermions.